 Iran: All sanctions to be annulled today

-Iran's Foreign Minister Mohammad Javad Zarif says "all oppressive sanctions imposed against the Islamic Republic will be annulled today."
+TEHRAN (ISNA)- Iran's Foreign Minister Mohammad Javad Zarif said "all oppressive sanctions imposed against the Islamic Republic will be annulled today."

-"Today, with the submission of the report by the director general of the International Atomic Energy Agency (IAEA), the JCPOA will in fact become implemented, and after that, a joint statement… will be read out to announce the implementation," Zarif told reporters on arrival in Vienna in reference to the Joint Comprehensive Plan of Action reached between Iran and the P5+1 group of countries last year.
+"Today, with the submission of the report by the director general of the International Atomic Energy Agency (IAEA), the JCPOA will in fact become implemented, and after that, a joint statement… will be read out to announce the implementation," Zarif told reporters on arrival in Vienna.

 "But, besides, we believe that this is a very good day for the region; our region will be relieved of the shadow of an unnecessary conflict that could have caused worry for this region," he said.